akhouderchah/tetrad-engine/README.md

 ###### Creating a new Component
 1. Make sure the Component is designed so that the relevant Systems are actually performing the desired functionality, and the Component itself is simply providing the data necessary for the System to do so.
 If this isn't the case, redesign.
-1. Create a new header in src/game/component/, and its corresponding cpp in src/game/component/_private
+1. Create a new header in the appropriate directory, and its corresponding cpp in that directory's _private directory.
 1. In the header file, #include "Base.h" and "IComponent.h"
 1. Create the component class as according to these rules:
     * It publicly inherits from IComponent